 How many small businesses offer employer-sponsored health insurance?

 When considering the costs of health coverage for employees, small business owners may wonder how common it is to provide an employer-sponsored plan.

-According to the KFF survey, 54 percent of small firms (with between 3 to 49 workers) offered health benefits in 2018.
-The percentage was slightly lower for smaller groups, with the survey noting that only 47 percent of firms with 3 to 9 workers offered health coverage to their employees.
+According to the KFF survey, 57 percent of all firms offered health benefits, while 71 percent of firms with 10 to 199 workers (considered small firms by the survey) offered health coverage in 2019.
+The percentage was lower for very small groups, with the survey noting that only 47 percent of firms with 3 to 9 workers offered health coverage to their employees.

 The fact that only about half of small businesses offer employer-sponsored health insurance could be advantageous for the companies that do choose to provide this popular employee benefit.
 Offering health insurance may be an excellent way to stand out from competing employers while contributing to a company’s recruiting strategy and employee benefits package.

 Overall, the KFF survey concludes by observing that trends in the employer-based coverage market have been moderate over the past several years.
 Premiums have increased annually, but in the low to mid-single digits, and cost sharing, especially for deductibles, has meaningfully increased over time.